 Silence is the true nature of one's Self

 Traditionally, an ashram is a place to study ancient Indian wisdom.
 This retreat serves as an ideal place to evolve spiritually, specifically focussing on self-inquiry and inner silence.
 Advaita Vedanta or non-duality, is recognized as the main understanding of this ashram.
 Advaita is one of the oldest schools of the Hindu philosophy.
 It refers to what our true nature is.
-Recognising your true nature is called enlightenment, moksha or simply freedom.
+Recognising your true nature is called enlightenment, nirvana, moksha liberation, or simply freedom.